This site provides neutral, factual information about adult nightlife districts worldwide. It does not promote, arrange, or facilitate any services.

 Czech culture is direct, secular, and individualistic:

-• Nightlife starts earlier than in Southern Europe — most people are out by 9-10 PM
+• Nightlife starts earlier than in Southern Europe, with most people out by 9-10 PM

 • Tipping 10% is standard in restaurants and bars